This page describes the structure of a darcs repository. Yes, this _darcs thingy that appears after you do a

 prefsare plain text files that contain various options

 pristine.hashedcontains gzipped files, each one containing either a directory content, or a file content.
-The contents of all current directories and file of the last version of the repository are present.
-In the current case, the file e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855 is present to describe the current empty root directory of the repository.
+All together, these files contain the last saved state of the working copy.
+In the current case, the file

 Let’s start preparing a patch: